hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 ### Step 2: Trigger `sendReadyToPickupItemNotification` chained event condition action

 When the shipment status is `packed`, the `sendReadyToPickupItemNotification` chained event condition action (ECA) is triggered to check the order type of the shipment and the configuration for sending ready-for-pickup emails.
-This configuration determines the system responsible for sending the email and data required to configure email content.

-The email transmission system is identified by the parameter `systemMessageRemoteId`, while the information to configure the email's content is specified by the `templateContentId`.
-This `templateContentId` enables the OMS (Order Management System) to locate and retrieve the content required for composing the email.
+The order type filters `Store pickup` and `Ship to store` order to send the email.
+The configuration determines the system responsible for sending the email and data required to configure email content.

 Note: Additionally, this ECA also offers the option to manually trigger the "ready to pickup" email notification.
 When this ECA is triggered, it internally initiates the email for shipment process.
 This feature allows users to manually initiate the sending of email notifications to inform recipients that their item is ready for pickup.